Bringing Southern Alberta

 Come experience the rich and interesting history of Brooks, Alberta.

 Whether you’re just passing through or want to stay a night or two, the Brooks & District Museum offers fun for the whole family.
 Start with a self-guided tour through our buildings.
 Learn about John Ware, the first Black cowboy in the area and Sarah King, a busy midwife who helped deliver 170 babies in her home.
 Check out our historic one-room schoolhouse, complete with old-fashioned teaching tools, then stop by our 1930’s Garage to be awed by our Ford “A” Roadster Coupe.
-Taste a sample of delicious homemade ice cream, get guidance from our fully accredited Visitors Information Centre staff, and explore our gift shop for a unique item by a local artist.
+Receive guidance from our Visitors Information Centre staff, and explore our gift shop for a unique item by a local artist.
 Then finish the night reminiscing about the best parts of the day in one of our 27 fully-serviced campsites..

 We can’t wait to have you as our guest!

 We are a campground.